otaviocc/Coltrane/README.md

 Closures run on arbitrary VPs, so anything they capture and mutate must be safe to touch from multiple threads.
 The cleanest style is the functional one above: each task returns a value and the parent combines results after joining, rather than writing into shared state.

-**3. Add a sequential cutoff for fine-grained recursion.** Below some size, recurse directly instead of spawning — a task too small to schedule costs more than it saves (see the `n <= 20` guard in the example above).
+**3. Add a sequential cutoff for fine-grained recursion.** Below some size, recurse directly instead of spawning.
+A task too small to schedule costs more than it saves (see the `n <= 20` guard in the example above).
 Every task runtime needs this; tune the threshold to the work per task.

 **4. Fan out data-parallel work with `spawnSplit`.** For flat "split a range, process the pieces, merge" workloads, `spawnSplit` does the spawning and joining for you: